FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console.md

 [group:2]>
 ```
-**Note: ** For the group that needs to be switched, make sure that the information of the group is configured in `applicationContext.xml` (the initial state of this configuration file only provides the group 1 configuration) in the `console/conf` directory, the configured node ID and port in the group are correct, and the node is runing normally.
+**Note: ** For the group that needs to be switched, make sure that the information of the group is configured in `applicationContext.xml` (the initial state of this configuration file only provides the group 1 configuration) in the `console/conf` directory, the configured node ID and port in the group are correct, and the node is running normally.

 ### **getBlockNumber**